OpTeX

 • The user namespace of control sequences is separated from internal namespace of OpTeX and primitives (\foo versus \_foo).

 TeXlive includes OpTeX in its last version released at CTAN.
 You can process your document by optex document.
 Try optex op-demo for example.
-If the optex command is not present, try to run luatex -fmt optex op-demo.
+If the optex command is not present, try to run luahbtex -fmt optex op-demo.

 You can run OpTeX on-line at Overleaf: you can start from this project.

-If you have a TeX distribution without OpTeX, you need LuaTeX in version 1.10.0 (2019) or later, luaotfload package 3.12 or later, and you can install OpTeX manually:
+If you have (an old) TeX distribution without OpTeX, you need LuaHBTeX in version 1.10.0 (2019) or later, luaotfload package 3.12 or later, and you can install OpTeX manually:

 unzip optex-(version).zip